AndrewJackson2020/resume/resume/resume_yangfei.typ

   description: "First year was contracted via LaSalle Network", )
 #resume-item[
-- Operation lead of 5 cross-functional team members for the U.S. and Canada Happy Meal toy and packaging categories to ensure the accountability of all tasks and deliverables via weekly touch points
+- Operation lead of 5 cross-functional team members for the U.S. and Canada Happy Meal toy and packaging categories to ensure the accountability of all tasks and deliverables via structured weekly touch points
+- Spearheaded cross-functional continuous improvement initiatives with key stakeholders to overhaul legacy safety stock parameters, resulting in a twofold improvement in inventory accuracy and supply resiliency
-- Drove digital automation initiatives across the supply chain including restaurants, DC, HUB, suppliers, and client partners to alleviate operational pain points by 20%
+- Championed digital automation initiatives across the supply chain including restaurants, DC, HUB, suppliers, and client partners to eliminate key pain points and improving operational efficiency by 20%
-- Managed demand forecast for volatile items by critically analyzing historical trends and demand drivers
+- Managed demand forecast for high-volatility import SKUs by critically analyzing historical trends and economic indicators to safeguard service-level performance amid trade uncertainty
 - Solutioned for limited stock and complex promotional turns by utilizing specialized planning software to optimize outcomes ]